eduardofreitasf/data_structures/README.md

 This repository is sort of a library that contains multiple implementations of different data structures.
 These implementations are generic, capable of storing any data type, as long it's a pointer.

+In each function provided, there is also the complexity of that operation.

 The data structures you may find here are:
 - Common data structures
     - Arrays